astropy/pyvo/docs/mivot/index.rst

 ********************
 MIVOT (`pyvo.mivot`)
 ********************
-This module contains the new feature of annotations in VOTable
+This module contains the new feature of annotations in VOTable.
+Astropy version >= 6.0 is required.

 Introduction
 ============